Mink-Mink/EntadGen/README.md

 This script is meant to be an "idea engine" for generating entads - unique magic items.
 Entad ideas this script generates are simply a list of shape, key areas of magic, and limitations; turning this into a complete magic items is left as an exercise to the user.

+## Discord integration

+This code has been integrated into a discord bot.
+To add it to your server, simply use this link: https://discord.com/api/oauth2/authorize?client_id=1008363355653799956&permissions=277025426432&scope=bot%20applications.commands

+Currently the bot runs on my laptop, and would probably only be active about a quarter of the time; I am looking into cheap hosting possibilities which would reduce downtime to zero.

+To generate an entad, use /entad slash command

 ## Installation

-Currently, using this script requires minimum knowledge of programming; in the future, I may put it up on some hosting, and make it more accessible to the general audience.
+To run the script locally, you will require a minimum knowledge of programming.
 To install it, you want to clone the git repository, then use the following console commands in a console window from the repository root folder:

 On windows: